-These things will serve you far longer than whatever the latest and greatest camera might be, and really, the longer you can put off that new camera purchase, the better the technology will be when you’re finally ready to do it.
+These things will serve you far longer than whatever the latest and greatest camera might be.
+In fact, the longer you can postpone that new camera purchase, the better the technology will be when you finally pull the trigger on a new camera.

 That doesn’t mean there won’t be temptations.
-For example, like an ex-girlfriend trying to lure me back with triple-D implants, Canon has announced a 50 megapixel sensor.
+For example, like an ex-girlfriend trying to lure me back with triple-D implants, Canon is now (January 2020) promising an 80-megapixel sensor.
 Yikes.
-But if she really understood me, was in tune with my deepest desires, she’d have known I wouldn’t be impressed, not even a little.
+But if she really understood me, she’d have known I’m not impressed.

 Once you have all your lens and support ducks in a row, maybe it’s time to think about upgrading your body.
 Maybe.
 Start by asking yourself what’s important to you.

-The Canon 5D Mark III filled most of the basic camera criteria for me: full frame, 100 percent viewfinder, (decent) weather sealing, functional live-view (much better than the 1DS Mark III it replaced in my bag), and multiple card slots (miss that in my Sony a7R).
-I ignore many oft-touted features that are important to others but mean little to me, such as: resolution, autofocus, video, in-body image stabilization, and touch-screen LCD.
+The Canon 5D Mark III filled most of the basic camera criteria for me: full frame, 100 percent viewfinder, pretty good weather sealing, functional live-view (much better than my 1DS Mark III had), and multiple card slots.
+I ignore many oft-touted features that might be important to others but mean little to me, such as: frame rate, autofocus speed, video, in-body image stabilization, and touch-screen LCD.

 Landing the metaphor

-I guess the point is that buying a new camera is never an emergency (unless you don’t have a camera).
-Take your time, set your budget, and be honest with yourself about what you need (and don’t need).
-In the meantime, get off the computer, grab whatever camera you have, and get out there and shoot—you can’t land fish without putting a line in the water, and you can’t take pictures without putting the world in your viewfinder.
+I guess the point is that buying a new camera is never an emergency unless you dropped your only camera in a creek (been there… twice).
+Take your time, set your budget, and be honest with yourself about what you need and don’t need.
+In the meantime, get off the computer, grab whatever camera you have, and get out and shoot.
+You can’t land fish without putting a line in the water, and you can’t take pictures without putting the world in your viewfinder.